nchePortfolio/cusProSe/docs/psd_introduction.md

 ProSeCDA is a tool that allows to search in a given protein database multiple proteins of interest defined by a user-specified set of domains.

 The first step in ProSeCDA is to annotate a protein database of interest with domains from a user-specified HMM profile database.
 In the next step the annotated proteins are filtered following a set of rules defined by the user.
 The rule consists to define one or a set of protein families based on the presence and/or absence of domains.
-All proteins matching thoses rules are then finally accesible in the output.
+All proteins matching thoses rules are then finally accessible in the output.

 ## Inputs
 ProSeCDA requires three inputs: